PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Method 3: Portable Battery Pack

 For kayak installations, a small 12V battery at the bow powers the fish finder independently.
 No long cable runs needed.
+This also eliminates electrical interference from the trolling motor.

 Testing and Fine-Tuning